Lokankara/Microservice/README.md

-### Resume
+# Resume

-Pavlo Polyak
+### Pavlo Polyak
  Web-designer

 ```
-Resume

-I believe that having such important qualities as responsibility, purposefulness, diligence and perseverance will help me to prove myself successfully in work.
-The main thing is to have the opportunity for development and career growth
+I believe that having such important qualities as
+responsibility, purposefulness, diligence and perseverance
+will help me to prove myself successfully in work.
+The main thing is to have the opportunity
+for development and career growth
 ```

 Pavlo Polyak
-fghjkl11@gmail.com
-Pavlo Polyak
-+38 (099) 0913677
-Pavlo Polyak
+(poliakpavlo@gmail.com)
+(+38 (099) 09 13 677)

 ### Languages
 - 🇺🇦 УКРАЇНСЬКА